alexdum/suhi_lst_as/sections/about.md

 *SUHI Max* and *SUHI Min* were calculated for each day from images corresponding to the time step when the maximum/minimum LST values were recorded. *Urban LST mean* and *Rural LST mean* were calculated from the urban/rural pixels extracted from all the images corresponding to each day.

 Daily statistics were calculated when at least 38 out of 48 possible values are available each pixel and day.
 The urban statistics were computed for the cities shown on the below map.
-The buffers used as rural areas in the SUHI calculation are displayed on the map with red lines.
+The buffers used as rural areas in the SUHI calculation are displayed on the interactive map with red lines.